InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Methodology

 \subsection{Optimization}

-Optimization serves as a role to introduce prior knowledge and avoid the accumulation of errors.
-During inference, we input the initial action $\boldsymbol{a}_{t+1}$ and state $\boldsymbol{s}_{t+1}$ and refine them into the fine-grained action $\boldsymbol{a}_{t+1}^\ast$ and state $\boldsymbol{s}_{t+1}^\ast$.
+Optimization plays a role in introducing prior knowledge and avoiding the accumulation of errors.
+During inference, we input the action $\boldsymbol{a}_{t+1}$ and state $\boldsymbol{s}_{t+1}$ and refine them.
 This refinement is achieved through gradient descent on the human and object pose parameters.
-Our optimization includes several loss terms: a fitting loss to align $\boldsymbol{a}_{t+1}^\ast$ and $\boldsymbol{s}_{t+1}^\ast$ with their preliminary counterparts, a velocity loss for temporal smoothness, a contact loss to promote occurring contacts, and a collision loss to reduce penetration in the interaction.
-For \textit{efficiency}, we perform optimization only if the loss is above a threshold.
-Specifically, given the reference interaction sequence \(\{\boldsymbol{h}_i\}_{i=1}^L\) and \(\{\boldsymbol{o}_i\}_{i=1}^L\) of arbitrary length $L$, derived from previous steps, we apply gradient descent to optimize human pose sequence \(\{\boldsymbol{h}_i^\ast\}_{i=1}^L\) and object pose sequence \(\{\boldsymbol{o}_i^\ast\}_{i=1}^L\), using the loss function,
+Our optimization includes several loss terms: a fitting loss to align optimized results with their preliminary one, a velocity loss for temporal smoothness, a contact loss to promote occurring contact, and a collision loss to reduce penetration.
+We provide detailed formulations in Sec.~\ref{sec:optim_supp} of the Appendix.